tiagohcorreia/LAPR2/docs/sprintA/us001/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** In the project's documentation it's mentioned that "All those who wish to use the application must be authenticated", but in the US1 it's said that an unregistered user can see a list of properties.
+> **Question:** In the project's documentation it's mentioned that "All those who wish to use the app must be authenticated", but in the US1 it's said that an unregistered user can see a list of properties.
 Can users who aren't authenticated do this?
 >
 > **Answer:** Non-authenticated users can only list properties.